style-tools/docs/async/usage.md

-$async can be used as a javascript function or through a HTML attribute.
+$async can be used as a javascript function or through a HTML attribute on a script element.

 $async accepts 8 arguments: